ggerganov/llama.cpp/examples/server/README.md

     `top_p`: Limit the next token selection to a subset of tokens with a cumulative probability above a threshold P (default: 0.9).

-    `n_predict`: Set the number of tokens to predict when generating text. **Note:** May exceed the set limit slightly if the last token is a partial multibyte character.  (default: 128, -1 = infinity).
+    `n_predict`: Set the number of tokens to predict when generating text. **Note:** May exceed the set limit slightly if the last token is a partial multibyte character.
+When 0, no tokens will be generated but the prompt is evaluated into the cache. (default: 128, -1 = infinity).

     `n_keep`: Specify the number of tokens from the initial prompt to retain when the model resets its internal context.
     By default, this value is set to 0 (meaning no tokens are kept).
 Use `-1` to retain all tokens from the initial prompt.

     `stream`: It allows receiving each predicted token in real-time instead of waiting for the completion to finish.
 To enable this, set to `true`.

     `prompt`: Provide a prompt.
 Internally, the prompt is compared, and it detects if a part has already been evaluated, and the remaining part will be evaluate.
+A space is inserted in the front like main.cpp does.

     `stop`: Specify a JSON array of stopping strings.
     These words will not be included in the completion, so make sure to add them to the prompt for the next iteration (default: []).